kylehorton33/mise-v2024-01-03/README.md

 ## :construction: Under Development

+- [ ] feat: @kate when you tap the user icon from account page, takes you back to home page
 - [x] feat: add index field to recipeIngredients for better ordering
 - [ ] feat: user ability to edit ingredients/recipes that they own
 - [ ] feat: similar recipes field on 'recipes' (and links to others on slug page)